BlueGummi/charmos/documentation.md

  * # Constraints:
  *   What is preventing this Idea from doing certain things, and how are we able to work around them?
  *
- * # Internal Details:
+ * # Internals:
  *   What are concerns that people working on this should have?
 Things like locking, memory ordering,
  *   and handling preemption should be discussed here.
 This is also a place where authors can create
- *   extra Sections, such as "Internal Detail - lock ordering".
+ *   extra Sections, such as "Internals - lock ordering".
 Pitfalls and other weird things can
- *   be talked about in these Internal Details.
+ *   be talked about in the Internals.
  *
  * # Strategy:
  *   Specifically what steps are we taking to achieve the goals we outlined earlier?
 What do we need